infobloxopen/atlas-app-toolkit/gorm/resource/README.md

 If you want to expose foreign keys on API just leave them with empty type in `gorm.field.tag` and it will be calculated based on the parent's primary key type.

+By default `Identifier`s are nillable, it means that for primary keys you need to set corresponding tag `primary_key: true` and for foreign keys and external references `not_null: true`.

 The Postgres types from tags are converted as follows: